Evolution of Preferences in Multiple Populations: Perfect Observability

-In Example~\ref{exam:20171114}, the stable outcome $(\text{Faithful}, \text{Fast})$ is a Pareto-efficient strategy profile in the Battle of the Sexes game.
-Our first result will show that this is also true in the general case: if a configuration is stable under perfect observability, then any equilibrium outcome adopted by $n$ matched incumbents must be Pareto efficient with respect to the fitness function $\pi$.
+The stable outcome $(\text{Faithful}, \text{Fast})$ in Dawkins' Battle of the Sexes game is a Pareto-efficient strategy profile.
+Our first result will show that this remains true for general $n$-player games: if a configuration is stable under perfect observability, then the outcome of any match played by $n$ incumbents must be Pareto efficient with respect to the fitness function $\pi$.
 The reason is simple.
-If the outcome is not Pareto efficient, the mutants having the ``secret handshake'' flavour can destabilize this inefficient outcome.
-These mutants behave based on their own preferences; they maintain the pre-entry outcome when matched against the incumbents, and achieve a more efficient outcome when matched against themselves.
+If the outcome is not Pareto efficient, a tuple of mutant types with the ``secret handshake'' flavor can destabilize this inefficient outcome.
+These mutants have preferences that enable them to maintain the pre-entry outcome when playing against the incumbents, and achieve a more efficient outcome when playing against themselves.
 Accordingly, the observability of preferences plays a key role in obtaining the ``stable only if efficient'' result.
+To avoid confusion, we list the definitions concerning Pareto efficiency.